mrhaasguy/redeemer-sermon-notes/2018-04-22 Never Enough.md

     Often we find our satisfaction in not just the bad things, but the good things -- religious devotion, love for others.

-**Our call is not to find satisfaction in Jesus alone**, not anything we do whether good or bad.
+**Our call is to find satisfaction in Jesus alone**, not anything we do whether good or bad.

 If we find our satisfaction in other things, it lead to moral failure and destruction.